microsoft/teams-ai/js/samples/04.ai.c.actionMapping.lightBot/README.md

     ```bash
     cd teams-ai/js/samples/04.ai.c.actionMapping.lightBot/
     ```

-4. Duplicate the `sample.env` in the `teams-ai/js/samples/04.ai.c.actionMapping.lightBot` folder.
+4. Duplicate the `sample.env` in this folder.
 Rename the file to `.env`.

-5. If you are using OpenAI then only keep the `OPENAI_KEY` and add in your key.
+5. Fill in the variables with your credentials.
+If you are using OpenAI then only keep the `OPENAI_KEY` and add in your key.
 Otherwise if you are using AzureOpenAI then only keep the `AZURE_OPENAI_KEY`, `AZURE_OPENAI_ENDPOINT` variables and fill them in appropriately.

 6. Update `config.json` and `index.ts` with your model deployment name.